Weighted function spaces: convolutors, multipliers, and mollifiers: Introduction

-A substantial portion of this note will be dedicated to a detailed study of the space \( E^\infty_\W \), as well as its associated convolutor and multiplier spaces, under minimal assumptions on \( E \) and \( \W \).

 The space \( E \), particularly its norm, governs how global behavior is interpreted within \( E^\infty_\W \).
 The sequence of weights \( \W \) then acts to localize this behavior.
-In the literature, the analysis of many function spaces relies on two central properties that characterize the global behavior of \( E \): \begin{itemize} \item \emph{Translation-invariance}: the translation operators form a bounded set on \( E \); \item \emph{Solidity}: if \( f \in E \) and \( g \) is locally integrable with \( |g| \leq |f| \), then \( g \in E \) and \( \|g\|_E \leq \|f\|_E \). \end{itemize} General function spaces satisfying the two conditions above were first studied by Feichtinger and Gr\"ochenig in the development of coorbit theory \cite{F-G-BanachSpIntGroupRepAtomicDecomp}.
-In this work, we adopt the simplified version on \( \R^d \) as presented in \cite{D-N-V-InclRelGSSp}.

-Although the assumptions on \( E \) are simple to state, they are structurally robust, leading to the following important algebraic features: \begin{itemize} \item \( E \) forms an \( L^1 \)-module under convolution, a consequence of translation-invariance (see Lemma~\ref{l:ExtensionConvolution}); \item \( E \) forms an \( L^\infty \)-module under pointwise multiplication, due to solidity. \end{itemize} These properties enable us to treat numerous results on the algebraic structure of function spaces in a unified manner, as illustrated in \cite{D-V-WeighIndLimitsSpUltaDiffFunc, D-V-TopPropConvSpSTFT, D-HarmonicAnalCommutativeBanachSp, D-TISubspLp, W-ConvDLp}.
-We refer to \cite{D-N-SeqSpRepTMIB, D-N-V-InclRelGSSp, D-P-V-NewDistSpTIB, N-ConvTMIB} for more recent applications of this perspective, often in the context of solid translation-invariant Banach spaces of bounded type, or other closely related Banach function spaces.
+In the literature, the analysis of many function spaces relies on $E$ having a two-module structure: \begin{itemize} \item \( E \) forms an \( L^1 \)-module under convolution; \item \( E \) forms an \( L^\infty \)-module under pointwise multiplication. \end{itemize} Inspired by the notion of homogenous Banach spaces in the work of Katznelson \cite{K-IntroHarmAnal} on $\R$, the introduction of such a type of Banach function spaces goes back to the work of Feichtinger in \cite{F-MultBanachSpFuncGroups} (see also \cite{B-F-BanachSpDistTwoMod}) in abstract harmonic analysis.
+Notably, they were used as building blocks for the development of coorbit theory \cite{F-G-BanachSpIntGroupRepAtomicDecomp}.
+We refer to \cite{F-UpcomingTerminology} and the references therein for a thorough overview of Banach function spaces and their applications.
+The two-module structure enables us to treat numerous results on the algebraic structure of function spaces in a unified manner, as illustrated in \cite{D-V-WeighIndLimitsSpUltaDiffFunc, D-V-TopPropConvSpSTFT, D-HarmonicAnalCommutativeBanachSp, D-TISubspLp, W-ConvDLp}.
+We refer to \cite{D-N-SeqSpRepTMIB, D-N-V-InclRelGSSp, D-P-V-NewDistSpTIB, FeGu21a, FeGu23b, N-ConvTMIB} for more recent applications of this perspective, often in the context of solid translation-invariant Banach spaces of bounded type, or other closely related Banach function spaces.
+Our setting will be formally introduced and explored in Section~\ref{s2}.

-In Section~\ref{s2}, we formally introduce the solid translation-invariant Banach function spaces, discuss some of their fundamental properties, consider related spaces, and review several illustrative examples.

-Then, in Section~\ref{s3}, we define weight function systems \( \W = (w_n)_{n \in \N} \) and investigate several conditions imposed on them.
+We define weight function systems \( \W = (w_n)_{n \in \N} \) in Section~\ref{s3} and investigate several conditions imposed on them.
 For our analysis to work, we will require that \( \W \) is \emph{weak-moderate $\mathrm{(\condwM)}$}, that is,